Life estate: At law and in equity (US)

 Life estates in real estate are still created today.
 The life estate is more commonly used in trust instruments, typically in an attempt to minimize the effect of the inheritance tax or other taxes on transfers of wealth.
 A prospective reduction in tax for the creator ('settlor') often follows if the settlor has parted with all current and future interest.
 However many tax codes transfer the burden of estate taxes to the holder of the interest in possession (life tenant) and may treat that person or the remaindermen as owning a second/surplus property.

-Formally where a system is derived from English law, the law divides into common law and equitable law — at their cores the formal title and further overarching rules (especially as to trust interests such as this).
-The latter cannot usually defeat a claim to title from a bona fide purchaser for value without notice, as such a person has reasonably researched the ownership position based upon the legal title (common law) position.
-As the owner of a legal interest, in the US, further embedded or legal interests consistent with the form of ownership can be created from life estates.
+Formally, where a system is derived from English law, the law divides into common law and equitable law.
+A claim under equitable law cannot usually defeat a claim to title from a bona fide purchaser for value without notice, as such a person has reasonably researched the ownership position based upon the legal title (common law) position.
+The owner of a legal interest can create from a life estate further embedded or legal interests consistent with the form of ownership.

 Accordingly, due to their potential versatility and complexity in the U.S., common law seldom recognizes a life estate in personal property (tangible items and livestock other than land including buildings) but such interests are recognized at equity where of adequate form — statutes and regulations impose formalities on the creation of lifetime interests in personalty.